Man on Wire

 Ending Explained: Man on Wire

-The final moments of Man on Wire reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Man on Wire reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Man on Wire?